-- Registration to participate in a written examination, including a written examination that is taken online, remotely from the university, is compulsory and is done by entering the requested data into the education registration system (Osiris) no later than six calendar days before the examination.
+- Registration to participate in a written examination, including a written examination that is taken online, remotely from the university, is compulsory and is done by entering the requested data into the education registration system (Osiris) no later than 14 calendar days before the examination.
 Students receive examination tickets by email as confirmation of their registration. - 2.
-In the event of circumstances beyond a student's control resulting in the student being unable to register for an examination, the Board of Examiners may nevertheless permit the student to participate in the examination. - 3.
+Students may submit a request to register for an examination after the deadline mentioned in subsection 1 has passed but no later than 6 calendar days before the examination in question, in Osiris by being placed on a waiting list.
+The request will be honoured providing that places are available in the room or rooms where the examination is scheduled to take place.
+The student will receive an exam ticket by email as confirmation. - 3.
+In the event of circumstances beyond a student's control resulting in the student being unable to register for an examination, the Board of Examiners may nevertheless permit the student to participate in the examination. - 4.
 Students who have not registered for the examination and are therefore not included on the list of examinees can report on the day of the examination to the invigilator beginning 15 minutes before the start of the examination until the actual start.
 They will be admitted to the examination room, in the order that they reported to the invigilator, 30 minutes after the start of the examination, if sufficient places are available.
 The loss of 30 minutes of examination time cannot be compensated.
 Students who have been granted late access to the examination will be added to the list of examinees.
-The student participates in the examination subject to the validation of entitlement to participate in the examination.

-- 4. In the situation described in the previous section, if it is found that a student was not entitled to participate in the examination, the examination work will be deemed invalid, it will not be marked and it will not count towards a result.
+The student participates in the examination subject to the validation of entitlement to participate in the examination. - 5.
+In the situation described in the previous section, if it is found that a student was not entitled to participate in the examination, the examination work will be deemed invalid, it will not be marked and it will not count towards a result.
 The student may subsequently submit an appeal to the Board of Examiners, accompanied by reasons, requesting that the examination work that has been deemed invalid be declared valid and to have it assessed.
-The Board of Examiners will approve the request only in case of extenuating circumstances. - 5.
-Section 3 of this article does not apply to a written examination that is taken online, remotely from the university. - 6.
-If unforeseen circumstances or measures make it necessary to change the form or manner of taking the examination, the Dean may determine a different registration period in favour of the student.
+The Board of Examiners will approve the request only in case of extenuating circumstances. - Sections 2 and 4 of this article do not apply to a written examination that is taken online, remotely from the university. - 6.
+If unforeseen circumstances or measures make it necessary to change the form or manner of taking the examination, the Board of Examiners may determine a different registration period in favour of the student.